Probabilistic Active Goal Recognition: Discussion

 \subsection{Action Selection Strategy}

-While there is a clear advantage to the belief update and goal recognition mechanism, the complexity of designing effective online solvers in PAGR settings became apparent even within our constrained experimental domain. \emph{Belief-Greedy} enhanced with domain-specific heuristics (distance to the most probable actor position) achieved strong performance through joint belief integration, but its reliance on domain expertise limits broader applicability.
+While there is a clear advantage to the belief update and goal recognition mechanism, the complexity of designing effective online solvers in PAGR settings became apparent even within our constrained experimental domain. \emph{Belief-Greedy} enhanced with domain-specific heuristics (i.e., distance to the most probable actor position) achieved strong performance through joint belief integration, but its reliance on domain knowledge limits its broader applicability.
 Conversely, our MCTS-based approach, though not consistently superior to the greedy algorithm, maintains complete domain independence, thereby offering greater generalizability across different domains.

-However, we further tested MCTS using the same heuristic-based reward signal, yet it still underperformed compared to the theoretically myopic greedy algorithm.
-One possible explanation is that MCTS fails to search deeply enough to gather meaningful reward signals.
-In our domains, rewards are extremely sparse, because useful feedback only arises when the observer happens to detect the actor by chance.
-Indeed, we measured average search depths of just four steps in large grids (and eight in small ones), explaining why MCTS only outperforms the greedy strategy in simpler scenarios where accidental observations are more likely.
-These findings suggest an important avenue for future work: enhancing online solvers to better exploit belief information for tree pruning and deeper lookahead, for instance through techniques like double progressive widening~\citep{sunberg2018online}.
+For completeness, we also tested MCTS using the same heuristic-based reward signal, yet it still underperformed compared to the theoretically myopic greedy algorithm.
+One possible explanation is that MCTS fails to search deep enough to gather meaningful reward signals.
+In our domains, rewards are extremely sparse, because a strong signal only arises when the observer detects the actor.
+Indeed, we measured the average search depths of just four steps in large grids (and eight in small ones), explaining why MCTS only outperforms the greedy strategy in simpler scenarios where positive observations are more likely.
+These findings suggest enhancing online solvers to better exploit belief information for tree pruning and deeper lookahead (e.g., techniques like double progressive widening~\citep{sunberg2018online}) as an important avenue for future work.